-Of the Directors of the Target Company, Director Mikio Nishiwaki joined ITOCHU in 1982 and belonged to ITOCHU until 2016, which was when he joined the Target Company.
-However, he is currently in the position of the General Manager of the Finance & Accounting Division of the Target Company, familiar with quantitative deliberations at the Target Company, and essential for the preparation of the Target Company's business plan and valuation of the Target Company would establish an independent special committee and take measures to ensure fairness, he participated in deliberations regarding the Transaction, including attendance at the special committee, on condition that strict vigilance be maintained so that Director Mikio Nishiwaki's roles in negotiations with ITOCHU will be as limited as possible (in that he will refrain from engaging in any direct negotiations with ITOCHU and will only be involved in the preparation of the business plan necessary for the negotiations), in the mutual containment among officers in charge of negotiations and monitoring by the special committee.
+Of the Directors of the Target Company, Director Mikio Nishiwaki joined ITOCHU in 1982 and belonged to ITOCHU until 2018, which was when he joined the Target Company.
+However, Director Mikio Nishiwaki is currently in the position of the General Manager of the Finance & Accounting Division of the Target Company, familiar with quantitative deliberations at the Target Company, and essential for the preparation of the Target Company's business plan and valuation of the Target Company's enterprise value based on the business plan.
+Accordingly, considering that the Target Company would establish an independent special committee and take measures to ensure fairness, he participated in deliberations regarding the Transaction, including attendance at the special committee, on condition that strict vigilance be maintained so that Director Mikio Nishiwaki's roles in negotiations with ITOCHU will be as limited as possible (in that he will refrain from engaging in any direct negotiations with ITOCHU and will only be involved in the preparation of the business plan necessary for the negotiations), in the mutual containment among officers in charge of negotiations and monitoring by the special committee.